dan-blanco/C229-Finance/Equity-Trading/README.md

 - Keeps the founders in control.
 - It is harder for a founder to sell a small portion, keeps founder

+## IPO Activity
+- Search some companies that had an IPO within the past 5 years.
+- Market sentiment and volatility have significant ramifications on equtiy prices.